More cracks found in Airbus A380 wings

-PARIS Airbus EAD.PA insisted its A380 superjumbo is safe to fly after another set of cracks was discovered in the wings of the world's largest jetliner , though an engineering union said it was downplaying the issue and some Asian airlines said they would develop inspection programs .
+PARIS Airbus EAD.PA insisted on Thursday that Europe's A380 superjumbo is safe to fly after another set of cracks was discovered in the wings of the world's largest jetliner.

 It is the second time in as many weeks that hairline cracks have surfaced inside the mammoth double-decker jet, which entered service four years ago, and their discovery is expected to lead to expanded safety checks.